 If something went wrong with compilation, you will get red warning/error text in the bottom window letting you know what the error was.
-It will also highlight the line with an error
+It will also highlight the line with an error sketch_dec25as int led = LeD_BUILTIN;

-For example, here I had the wrong board selected - and the selected board does not have a built in NeoPixel pin defined!
+For example, here I had the wrong board selected - and the selected board does not have a built in LED!